k2view-academy/K2View-Academy/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md

 To stop the flow, click **Stop Run** ![image](images/99_25_stop.PNG) to stop the flow run.

-Note that when Debug is ON, the flow can be debugged when invoked by any Fabric entity and not necessarily by another Broadway flow.
+When Debug is ON, the flow can be debugged when invoked by any Fabric entity and not necessarily by another Broadway flow.
 For example, when invoked by a Job.

 ### Displaying Input and Output Data During a Debug